 I’ve written up notes on my initial setup and the recent migration to (dv) 4.0.
 My review of Media Temple (dv) 4 gives an overview of the pros/cons of the service.
 If you decide to sign-up with them, use this Media Temple affiliate link and I’ll get a credit on my account!

 For domain name registration, I’ve been using DirectNic since the late 1990s.
 While it’s not as cheap as newer registrars GoDaddy or Namecheap, it was one of the very first independent registrars that didn’t try to gouge you after Network Solutions lost their monopoly.
-I still avoid GoDaddy as much as possible.
+I avoid GoDaddy because I dislike their interface.

-It’s important to control your own domain name, so use a domain name registrar that is NOT controlled by your web hosting service or even worse, your website designer.
-When you lose control, you’re screwed because your domain is held hostage by someone else.
+It’s important to control your own domain name, so use a domain name registrar to register it yourself.
+Don’t let it be controlled by your web hosting service or website designer, because your domain can be held hostage.
 Don’t forget to renew it yearly, or buy multiple years in advance!

 There are a few plugins that are essential to the way I write and post media to the site.

 Markdown: Markdown makes it easy to write formatted text without using HTML tags.
 I recommend using the old PHP Markdown Extra plugin (no longer maintained) or its replacement Parsedown.
 Newer plugins like JetPack Markdown and Markdown on Save modify your posts so the original Markdown is saved in an alternative location, and if you ever need to export your blog data into a new installation, you will LOSE it.
 The newer plugins have an advantage in that they don’t need to process Markdown everytime someone looks at a post, but with SITE CACHING (see below) it’s not an issue.
 As a bonus, PHP Markdown Extra will work with “page builder” plugins.
 Otherwise, you need to add that support yourself by writing an extension.